wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: added config options for marker icons and shadow image in settings (size, offset...)
 * NEW: show marker icons directory (especially needed for blogs on WordPress Multisite installations)
 * NEW: option to show marker name as icon tooltip (enabled by default)
+* NEW: add css-classes to each marker icon automatically
 * NEW: added routing provider OSRM - [http://map.project-osrm.org](http://map.project-osrm.org)
 * NEW: option to customize Google Maps base domain
 * NEW: marker/layer name gets added as <title> on fullscreen maps